-Select Network Management from Device Specific Settings on the left-side menu.
-Under Devices in the center pane, select the device being managed, Avaya_SBCE in the sample configuration.
+Select Network Management from the Network & Flows on the left-side menu.
 On the Networks tab, verify or enter the network information as needed.

 Note that in the configuration used during the compliance test, the IP addresses assigned to the private (10.64.101.243) and public (10.10.80.51) sides of the Avaya SBCE are the ones relevant to these Application Notes.